HenryDashwood/hakyll-website/things/books.md

 This list includes books, plays, and book-length essays or papers that I have read, in roughly reverse chronological order.
 My memory gets fuzzy the further back we go.

+## 2022

+Planet Funny - Ken Jennings

+The Audacity to Win - David Plouffe

 ## 2021

 Persuasion - Jane Austen